by Karl Perera

 In this article I want to talk about two things – does depression cause procrastination or is it the other way round?
 I also want to look at how you can overcome procrastination in order to lessen your depression.

 The Link Between Procrastination and Depression

 Depression is very different from feeling sad.
-And the difference is that feeling sad is just being unhappy whereas depression is considerably more than that.
+And the difference is that feeling sad is just being unhappy for a short time, whereas depression is considerably more than that.
 Not only do you feel sad, you feel that you have no hope of making things better.
-Because you feel this way it is very difficult to take action and that’s where procrastination can start. the main difference, as described by doctors, is that depression is an intense feeling of sadness that stays with you for weeks, months or in some cases even years.
-The most worrying effect of depression is that it may affect your daily life and how you feel generally.
+Because you feel this way it is very difficult to take action, and that’s where procrastination can start.
+The main difference between depression and sadness, as described by doctors, is that depression is an intense feeling of unhappiness that stays with you for weeks, months or in some cases even years.
+The most worrying effect of depression is that it can affect your daily life and how you feel generally.
 Procrastination may be a symptom of a lack of hope and motivation and may come from your depression or may cause you to become depressed.

 My first question was: “Does depression cause procrastination or is it the other way around?”
-The answer to this is no. Depression does not cause procrastination; however, it makes it worse.
-If you are procrastinating a lot and not taking action in your life when you know you should, this can lead to depression.
+The answer to the first part is no. Depression does not cause procrastination; however, it makes it worse.
+If you are procrastinating a lot and not taking action in your life, when you know you should, this can lead to depression.
 There is nothing more motivating than taking steps towards a goal but if you are depressed, lack of motivation can stop you from doing anything and that is sure to make you feel even more negative.
 Have you ever felt this extreme lack of motivation?
 It seems like when you are depressed, it is impossible to do anything for yourself, even showering seems too much.

 So now we’ve understood how important the connection is between procrastinating and feeling depressed, it’s time to move on and think about the next step.